MicrosoftDocs/sql-docs/docs/relational-databases/security/row-level-security.md

  Both filter and block predicates and security policies have the following behavior:

 - You may define a predicate function that joins with another table and/or invokes a function.
 If the security policy is created with `SCHEMABINDING = ON`, then the join or function is accessible from the query and works as expected without any additional permission checks.
-If the security policy is created with `SCHEMABINDING = OFF`, then users will need **SELECT** or **EXECUTE** permissions on these additional tables and functions in order to query the target table.
+If the security policy is created with `SCHEMABINDING = OFF`, then users will need **SELECT** or **EXECUTE** permissions on these additional tables and functions to query the target table.

 - You may issue a query against a table that has a security predicate defined but disabled.
-Any rows that are filtered or blocked are not affected.
+Any rows that are filtered or blocked are't affected.

-- If a dbo user, a member of the **db_owner** role, or the table owner queries against a table that has a security policy defined and enabled, the rows are filtered or blocked as defined by the security policy.
+- If a dbo user, a member of the **db_owner** role, or the table owner queries a table that has a security policy defined and enabled, the rows are filtered or blocked as defined by the security policy.

 - Attempts to alter the schema of a table bound by a schema bound security policy will result in an error.
 However, columns not referenced by the predicate can be altered.

-- Attempts to add a predicate on a table that already has one defined for the specified operation (regardless of whether it is enabled or disabled) results in an error.
+- Attempts to add a predicate on a table that already has one defined for the specified operation results in an error.
+This will happen whether the predicate is enabled or not.

-- For schema bound security policies, attempts to modify a function used as a predicate on a table within a security policy results in an error.
+- Attempts to modify a function, that is used as a predicate on a table within a schema bound security policy, will result in an error.

 - Defining multiple active security policies that contain non-overlapping predicates, succeeds.

  Filter predicates have the following behavior:

 - Define a security policy that filters the rows of a table.
-The application is unaware of any rows that are filtered for **SELECT**, **UPDATE**, and **DELETE** operations, including situations where all the rows are filtered out.
-The application can **INSERT** any rows, regardless of whether they will be filtered during any other operation.
+The application is unaware of any rows that are filtered for **SELECT**, **UPDATE**, and **DELETE** operations.
+Including situations where all the rows are filtered out.
+The application can **INSERT** rows, even if they will be filtered during any other operation.

  Block predicates have the following behavior:

 - Block predicates for UPDATE are split into separate operations for BEFORE and AFTER.
-Consequently, you cannot, for example, block users from updating a row to have a value higher than the current one.
+Consequently, you can't, for example, block users from updating a row to have a value higher than the current one.
 If this kind of logic is required, you must use triggers with the [DELETED and INSERTED](../triggers/use-the-inserted-and-deleted-tables.md) intermediate tables to reference the old and new values together.

-- The optimizer will not check an AFTER UPDATE block predicate if none of the columns used by the predicate function were changed.
-For example: Alice should not be able to change a salary to be greater than 100,000, but she should be able to change the address of an employee whose salary is already greater than 100,000 (the columns referenced in the predicate were not changed).
+- The optimizer will not check an AFTER UPDATE block predicate if the columns used by the predicate function weren't changed.
+For example: Alice shouldn't be able to change a salary to be greater than 100,000.
+Alice can change the address of an employee whose salary is already greater than 100,000 as long as the columns referenced in the predicate weren't changed.

 - No changes have been made to the bulk APIs, including BULK INSERT.
 This means that block predicates AFTER INSERT will apply to bulk insert operations just as they would regular insert operations.